Guarantees for Spontaneous Synchronization on Random Geometric Graphs

+Notice that the original Kuramoto model is the particular case when the graph $G$ is the complete graph.

-In order to give a more intuitive description of the model, we describe an alternative viewpoint due to D\"orfle, Chertkov, and Bullo \cite{dorfler2013synchronization}.
-For simplicity, in this manuscript, we only discuss the homogeneous Kuramoto model, where $w_i$ is zero for all $1\le i\le n$.
-The coupled oscillators system can be interpreted as a system of particles that tends to minimize the following energy function
+In a remarkable work, D\"orfle, Chertkov, and Bullo \cite{dorfler2013synchronization,dorfler2014synchronization} considerably simplified the problem by introducing an alternative viewpoint: The coupled oscillators system can be interpreted as a system of particles that attempts to minimize the following energy function

 and the standard Cauchy problem associated with this energy function can be written as